-What is Responsible Investing and Why does it Matter?
-ESG Funds and More
+What is Responsible Investing and Why It Matters: ESG Funds

 When you think about what is important to you when it comes to your money, what comes to mind?
 Security?
 Stability?
 Growth?
 While those are all valid concerns, there's another factor that you might be considering: responsibility.
 Responsible investing means taking into account environmental, social and governance (ESG) factors when making investment decisions.
 As the importance of climate related investments has risen dramatically over the past few years, ESG investing has become popularised, not least because a new generation of investors is now participating in the market with different demands from their predecessors.
 In this blog post, we'll discuss what responsible investing is, why it matters and how you can get involved.